-According to the U.S Department of Justice, 1 out of 5 traffic accidents result in a lawsuit each year, and 96 percent settle out of court.
+According to the U.S Department of Justice, 1 out of 5 traffic accidents result in a lawsuit each year.
+And, 96 percent settle out of court.
 The reason for the positive outcome for the plaintiff in most cases is a combination of evidence and a competent and effective attorney.
-(2)
+So, this makes choosing an attorney very important.

-Choosing an attorney for a personal injury vehicle accident case requires reviewing their credentials and to ensure that they have experience with the type of case you are involved in.
+Choosing an attorney for a personal injury vehicle accident case requires reviewing their credentials.
+Also, you need to ensure that they have experience with the type of case you need.
 You can ask friends and family for a recommendation and call the attorney’s office and request a professional experience profile, educational background and statistics about the percentage of wins, the average settlement amount and the average time it requires to reach a resolution in a case.

-It is also important to verify that an attorney has a positive reputation in the area community court system where the accident case will be filed in case it requires a trial.
+It is also important to choose an attorney that has a positive reputation in the area community court system where the accident case will be filed in case it requires a trial.
 You can ask a court clerk for a recommendation or assessment of the success of local personal injury vehicle accident attorneys.

 An attorney’s website will usually have a description of professional background details and experience.